Kandhakottai: Plot

 The film is about Siva, who hates love and those who are into such relationships, and even strives to separate couples.
 On the other hand, Pooja, a girl in Nagercoil, is the opposite of Siva, and takes risks to unite lovers.
 When Siva's sister Girija falls in love with Poorna's cousin, the two dissimilar characters meet.
 And when Siva sings Eppadi Ennul Kadhal Vandhadhu, they fall in love.
 But a man in Nagercoil kills himself when Pooja reveals that she is in love with Siva.
-Now his father Annachi is infuriated with the girl and murders her relatives.
-So Siva battles the baddies and marries Pooja.
+His father Annachi is infuriated with the girl and murders her relatives.
+Siva battles the baddies and marries Pooja.

 Cast

-Songs
+Soundtrack

-Kandhakottai's soundtrack was composed by Dhina and features five songs.
-The soundtrack received mixed reviews.
-Actor Nakul had lent his voice for a song in the film.
+The soundtrack was composed by Dhina.
+Karthik Srinivasan of Milliblog called it "Below par Dhina soundtrack".

-Reviews
+Critical reception

-Oneindia said that "On whole, Kandha Kottai lacks substantiality in both narrative and technical aspects".
-Behindwoods wrote that "Kandha Kottai is an interesting concept which could have been sustained for the entire length of the film.
-But, commercialism and action take over in the second half, robbing the film of its main theme".
-A review in Sify stated, "On the whole Kandha Kottai is a typical masala entertainer that is made for the youth audiences.
+Sify stated, "On the whole Kandha Kottai is a typical masala entertainer that is made for the youth audiences.
 Have fun".
+The New Indian Express wrote, "Kandhakottai is a film [that] did not raise any great expectation.
+So there is not much disappointment either, that a script which promised to be different in its earlier scenes, slips into the predictable mode as the story progresses".
+S. R. Ashok Kumar of The Hindu wrote, "While the first half of the film focusses on romance, action rules in the second half.
+This mix aims to entertain, which it does", also praising E. Krishnasamy's cinematography, Sakthivel's direction and writing.